openaustralia/morph/README.md

 ### Running tests

 If you're running guard (see above) the tests will also automatically run when you change a file.
-By default it's setup to use [Zeus](https://github.com/burke/zeus) which speeds things up considerably.
-You'll need to install this with

-    gem install zeus

 ### How to contribute